Danny-CA/Parallelizing/README.md

 ✅ Split the text string into parts and distribute them among multiple MPI processes.

-✅ Implement independent character counting in each process.

 ✅ Merge the results from all processes using MPI_Reduce().

 ✅ Compare the efficiency of the parallel method against Python’s Counter.